KT313/assistant_base/readme.md

 Free to use under the GNU Affero General Public License v3.0.
 A closed-source license can be obtained for commercial use.
 If interested, please send an inquiry to asba@tobs.cloud.

+This project may use optional libraries like LlaVA-NeXT that are subject to their respective original licenses, which may be required to support certain models or functions.
+This project can be modified to run without these optional libraries if required.

 ## Asba Web Assistant

 working: